About The Artist

 Todd studied music at the State University of New York at Albany and began his post high school career with Mullin’s Bench.
 His professional career really started with a band called Country Joe Higgins and the Playboys.
 He made his first recording of a single with that group.
 “Old Five and Dimers” backed by “My Heart’s Still Doing Time,” After leaving that band and spending time travelling in California and the Canadian Rockies he joined a country rock outfit called Silver Chicken.
 The band was fronted by Jim Fish, an aficionado of The Byrds and their guitarist Clarence White.
 It was in Silver Chicken that Todd began co-writing songs with Jim.
 Todd considers Jim one of the most important influences in his musical evolution.
 As a sideline, he also began playing slide guitar at this time, having been inspired by Ry Cooder, Lowell George and Bonnie Raitt.
 The band broke up when Jim hit the big time with an offer to join Henry Paul, formerly of The Outlaws in his new southern rock band.
 Silver Chicken reunited for a concert in 2012 and released enhanced recordings from 1977 as a CD called “Storm Ride.”

 By the late 1970’s Todd was eager to branch out from the confines of southern rock.
 He formed a band with roommate Steve Cohen on bass, Val Haynes on vocals, and Australian drummer, Al Kash, who had returned to the US in the middle of the decade.
 For 1 or 2 years they were joined by the late Doug White on guitar and keyboards.
 The Units was a band that played anything from Steely Dan to Parliament/Funkadelic to Talking Heads.
 It was a conversation with the members of Little Feat at a record store appearance that inspired The Units to begin writing their own material.
 Before long half of the repertoire was original while the band was still working every weekend in local bars and colleges.
 The band continued into the 1980’s, opening shows in the Northeast for many English bands including The Police, Squeeze, XTC, The Specials, as well as new American acts like the B-52s and REM.
 The name, the Units, had come from Al Kash who had played in a band of that name in Perth, West Australia.
 Unfortunately with the explosion of local bands writing their own material, making DIY recordings, and getting international press, conflicts arose.
 A synthesizer band, called The Units, from San Francisco was getting some notice, and a dispute over the rights to the name ensued.
 After some pointless legal wrangling it was decided that the band would change its name even though it had been in use professionally in Australia by Kash before the San Francisco Units were even out of high school.
 It was settled that Fear of Strangers would be the new name of the band and they went on to release their first and only album for Faulty Products, an appropriately named label owned by Miles Copeland, the Police’s manager.
 The Units worked that album hard but were ultimately unable to break out of its regional status.
 Kash returned to Australia for a couple of years; while Cohen and Haynes relocated to New York City where they continued working together as Lonesome Val.
-The four original members of Fear of Strangers remain close and still get together every few years to play.
-Their fanbase is still very interested in attending live performances and turns out to see the band whenever possible.
+The four original members of Fear of Strangers remain close and have had several reunions.

 In 1986 an opportunity arose for Todd to record three original songs with Terry Adams of NRBQ producing.
-Helping out were two Newports bandmates: Bob Boyer on bass and Dan McCarroll, who is now the president of Warner Bros.
-Records, on drums.
+Helping out were two Newports bandmates: Bob Boyer on bass and Dan McCarroll, who now works in the music publishing industry on drums.
 These recordings eventually were released by the band Tornado Bait as cassette only.
 Tornado Bait consisted of Todd, Rick Bedrosian, Al Kash and Brad Jarvis.
 Though the band didn’t last, a memorable night took place in Woodstock, New York at the Tinker Street Café when The Sugercubes, Iceland’s avant-pop band asked if they could play a set on our gig while they were in town to record.
 After much agonized deliberation the band agreed.
 The lead singer, Bjork acted like the star she already was in Iceland while the lovely keyboard player, Margrét Örnólfsdóttir was friendly and curious about their American hosts.

 In 1992 Todd moved to Woodstock and with the assistance of the late Dan Griffin found more opportunities for recording and accompanying different artists.
 A spur of the moment opportunity came when he was asked by producer/musical genius Jon Brion to hurriedly play a guitar track on “I Should’ve Known” from Aimee Mann’s first solo CD, “Whatever” (he had a gig to get to).
 Only the playing on the intro survived the mixing process, which is probably for the best.
 He played acoustic guitar in an ensemble led by Argentinian Jorge Heilpern which included jazz bassist John Menagon and the late Betty MacDonald on violin and vocals.
 He also accompanied singer/ songwriter Pal Shazar live and on her CD, “There’s a Wild Thing in this House,”,and contributed lead guitar on demos for Jules Shear’s “Healing Bones” CD.